pflry/simple-json-editor/readme.txt

 * Smart folder display feature

 == Upgrade Notice ==

+= 1.1.0 =
+This update adds a new column resizing feature, allowing for a more flexible editing experience.
+Update to get the latest improvements!

 = 1.0.0 =
 First public version of SJE.
 Install it to start easily editing your JSON files!